 The Department has both line communication (Telephone) and Wireless Network.
 These communication systems are maintained under the supervision of an officer of the rank of Police Inspector, drafted from police wireless on deputation.
-The wireless communication is working on two bands i.e., 148.525 & 148.725 Mhz. frequencies.
-Repeaters with frequencies 167.3375 (RX), 173.3375 (TX), 167.4125 (RX) and 173.4125 (TX) are functioning in Bangalore, Mysore, Mangalore & Hubli Ranges.
-Plans are in place to extend these repeater facilities to other major cities.
-Additional sets are also required to replace a few existing defective sets to cover all the stations with new sets and also to cover the stations to be opened.
-The process of procurement of wireless sets and wireless batteries for the Finance Year 2013-14 is in progress.
+Additional Wireless sets are required to replace a few existing defective sets to cover all the stations with new sets and also to cover the stations to be opened.
+The process of procurement of wireless sets and wireless batteries is in progress.